-In all the villages we drive through, we come across enchanting half-timbered houses, cobbled streets and a history that often goes as far back as the Middle Ages.
+In the villages we come across enchanting half-timbered houses, cobbled streets and a history that often goes as far back as the Middle Ages.
 The Harz region in particular features several UNESCO World Heritage Sites, among others a couple of exceptional fairy tale towns.

-A tortuous hairpin road, which twists through the light green forest, is our access point to the small village Hohegeiss near Braunlage.
+A tortuous hairpin road that twists through the light green forest is our access point to the small village Hohegeiss near Braunlage.
 It is one of these small, pretty villages in the Harz Mountains surrounded by softly sloping valleys.

 The houses have neatly decorated fronts with lovely flower pots and whimsical figures arranged at the entrances and in the gardens.
 The first witch, we spot, sits in a garden and looks real nasty.